Husqvarna vs Ambrogio - A user's perspective.

 Before going any further, please remember that we are an Ambrogio dealer.
 I have tried to ensure that everything I have included is objective but, if you think I have missed anything or misrepresented anything, please let me know and I’ll strive to correct it.

 If you have not read my previous posting about my starting point with robot mowers then it is probably worth a quick read here, if you want a very quick summary then …

-We started looking at robot mowers in 2018, bought a Husqvarna 450X and were so impressed that we decided to give up our jobs and start selling robot mowers.
-We looked at the possible brands available as a dealer and quickly decided that Ambrogio was the up-and-coming brand in the uk.
-I emphasise ‘in the uk’ as 2020 will be the 20th anniversary of Ambrogio as a robot mower brand, Husqvarna beat Ambrogio to it by about 5 years but remember that most of the innovations are fairly recent.
+We bought a Husqvarna 450X in 2018 and were so impressed that we decided to give up our jobs and start selling robot mowers.
+We looked at the brands available as a dealer and quickly decided that Ambrogio was the up-and-coming brand in the uk.
+I emphasise ‘in the uk’ as 2021 will be the 21st anniversary of Ambrogio as a robot mower brand, Husqvarna beat Ambrogio to it by about 5 years but remember that most of the innovations are fairly recent.

 We do get a fair number of calls from people who have looked for a premium robot lawn mower, found Husqvarna (they have a big advertising budget) and then, after a bit more googling, found Ambrogio and are wondering what the differences are.
 Fortunately, there is some good information out there but in case you haven’t found it…